Ex-Ulster back Piutau set for Tonga's Ireland game

 "Rob is another guy who I always thought was on the fringe when I was at Ulster but to see him consistently involved for Ireland is a credit to him.
 It's awesome to see the guys I played with at Ulster get regular game-time and being a big part of this Irish team.

-"I'm sure they will be telling everything about me (to the Ireland team) but that's the fun about it and it will be good to see them on that field."
+"I'm sure they will be telling everything about me [to the Ireland team] but that's the fun about it and it will be good to see them on that field."

 Piutau played 17 Tests for the All Blacks between 2013 and 2015 but new eligibility criteria gave him the opportunity to switch to Tonga.